 Transferring mid A levels is also an option, particularly if disappointing results have knocked confidence or students want to change direction and not lose a year.

-For aspiring actress, Elizabeth Brown, who converted disappointing AS grades into top A levels, it is a move she will never regret: “It really was the best decision I have ever made.
+For aspiring actress Lizzy, who converted disappointing AS grades into top A levels, it is a move she will never regret: “It really was the best decision I have ever made.
 Over this year, I have grown as a person, I’ve discovered that I don’t just fit into one box.
-RIC helped me regain my confidence in drama and essay writing too and has shown me other interests to be passionate about.
-I am really excited about the course at E15.”
+RIC helped me regain my confidence in drama and essay writing too and has shown me other interests to be passionate about."

 Pupils have come from grammars where they felt under too much pressure, or from large schools where they felt overwhelmed, and all say they are learning better and enjoying school much more here.